Some of the best travel insurance policies that cover mental health conditions:

 Is there specialist travel insurance that covers mental health conditions?

-Mental health charity Mind has collated a list of travel insurance providers that claim to offer specialist mental illness travel cover.
+Mental health charity Mind has a guide which offers tips on finding travel insurance providers that claim to offer specialist mental illness travel cover.

 A lot of the insurers on Mind’s list offer travel insurance for pre-existing medical conditions and say they cover mental health conditions.
 A much smaller number of insurers offer dedicated mental illness travel insurance.